jwodder/rsrepo/README.md

 This command performs the following operations in order:

 - The version field in `Cargo.toml` is set to the release version.
-If the package contains a binary crate, the version in `Cargo.lock` is set as well.
+If the project contains a `Cargo.lock` file, the version therein is set as well.

 - If `CHANGELOG.md` exists, the header for the topmost section is edited to contain the release version and the current date.
 It is an error if the